City Journal: 2020s

 During the early 2020s, City Journal has attracted national attention for its role in contributing to a moral panic around critical race theory, LGBTQ+ topics in education, and similar issues in the United States.
 Contributor Christopher Rufo, in particular, has drawn attention for writing numerous pieces in the magazine that often focus on these matters.
-In articles published by City Journal, Rufo has accused Seattle's Office of Civil Rights of "endorsing principles of segregationism, group-based guilt, and race essentialism"; highlighted Disney and Twitter workers who have been convicted of child sexual abuse; suggested that there were significant levels of grooming' in public schools" while omitting that the study he cited concluded that the "vast majority" of American schools are safe; accused a California curriculum designer of wanting to make children "chant to the gods Quetzalcoatl, Huitzilopochtli, and Xipe Totek" —the State of California later paid $100,000 in plaintiffs' legal fees and agreed to delete the Aztec god chants from High School Ethnic Studies programs; and compared the diversity training conducted by the city of Seattle to "cult programming".
+In articles published by City Journal, Rufo has accused Seattle's Office of Civil Rights of "endorsing principles of segregationism, group-based guilt, and race essentialism"; highlighted Disney and Twitter workers who have been convicted of child sexual abuse; suggested that there were significant levels of grooming' in public schools" while omitting that the study he cited concluded that the "vast majority" of American schools are safe; accused a California curriculum designer of wanting to make children "chant to the gods Quetzalcoatl, Huitzilopochtli, and Xipe Totek."
+The State of California later paid $100,000 in plaintiffs' legal fees and agreed to delete the Aztec god chants from High School Ethnic Studies programs; and compared the diversity training conducted by the city of Seattle to "cult programming".

+City Journal publishes annual college rankings that focus on faculty and leadership quality, student experience, and alumni outcomes.
+In 2025, the University of Florida ranked first overall, based on “commitment to meritocracy," “student free speech," and other factors.

 Publication

-The magazine is published by the conservative Manhattan Institute for Policy Research a national free-market think tank based in New York City.
+The magazine is published by the conservative Manhattan Institute for Policy Research, a national free-market think tank based in New York City.
 It was edited by Richard Vigilante and then Fred Siegel in the early 1990s.
 Myron Magnet, its editor from 1994 to 2006, is now editor-at-large.
 City Journals current editor is Brian C. Anderson, who was appointed in late 2006 after serving as senior editor for 10 years.
-The journal's contributors include experts such as Senior Fellow Heather Mac Donald, Edward Glaeser, Steven Malanga, Nicole Gelinas, Kay Hymowitz, John Tierney, and Joel Kotkin.
-Although City Journal is based in New York City, its scope is national and often international, through the contributions of writers including Theodore Dalrymple from Britain, Claire Berlinski and Guy Sorman from France, and Bruce Bawer in Norway.